Influencer Capsule Collections: Something to Consider?

 There are many benefits to using influencers as part of your marketing campaign.
 Influencers come pre-packaged with a dedicated audience that brands can tap in to.
 Plus, brands can add linkable content so that engagement drives traffic to their capsule landing page.

-In addition, the brand’s message is coming from a natural source.
+In addition, the fashion brand’s message is coming from a natural source.
 Many influencers request more control over the content that they post.
 This generally reflects positively on a brand because the message will come across as sincere.

 Building Trust as a Brand